mpenet/alia/README.md

-`alia/execute-chan` has the same signature as the other execute functions and as the name implies returns a clojure/core.async channel that will contain a list of rows at some point or an exception instance.
+`alia/execute-chan` has the same signature as the other execute functions and as the name implies returns a clojure/core.async promise-chan that will contain a list of rows at some point or an exception instance.

 Once you run it you have a couple of options to pull data from it.